 - Nam Giao Restaurant – walk into the alley, and you will find this restaurant that serves southern and central Vietnamese cuisine.

 - The Lunch Lady – made famous by one of the best travel shows, Anthony Bourdain: No Reservations.
-She is THE lunch lady in Saigon that serves fantastic Vietnamese food.
+She is THE lunch lady in Saigon who serves fantastic Vietnamese food.

-Bui Vien Walking Street is the backpacker’s area where accommodation is plentiful and inexpensive.
+Bui Vien Walking Street is a backpacker’s area with plentiful and inexpensive accommodation.
 You are literally in the heart of all the action!
-This area comes alive after dark where you can find cheap food and cheap beer served on a low table and small stools.
+This area comes alive after dark, where you can find cheap food and cheap beer served on a low table and small stools.

 Bánh Mì Hòa Mã – their breakfast, banh mi op la, is outstanding and comes with the ambience of sitting in an alley with motorcycles driving by.

 Address: 53 Đ. Cao Thắng, Phường 3, District 3, HCMC | Hours: 6am-11am

 2. Wander around Ben Thanh Market

 The inside is the day market where you can buy and eat